 Conclusion

-Initially, trying to eat healthy foods on a budget can seem quite difficult as the individual tries to consider how they can purchase all the natural and organic foods at the high prices they are usually offered at.
+Initially, eating healthy on a tight budget can seem quite difficult as the individual tries to consider how they can purchase all the natural and organic foods at the high prices they are usually offered at.

 However, embarking upon this journey can soon open the door to many new ways that one is able to stretch their food budget as far as possible, without denying themselves the good foods they want and need.